zaius/docs/lib/learn/pipelines/03_available-env-vars.md

 There are a number of environment variables defined during a build (as well as during a deploy).
-They contain a variety of information, such as links to the current application, build or deploy as well as the branch name and the location of your app's unique cache.
+They contain a variety of information, such as links to the current application, build or deploy as well as the branch name and the location of your application's unique cache.

 ### Build related variables